-- CoffeeCup HTML Editor: This editor makes coding sites a breeze with great built-in features like code completion and built-in validation (Windows, $49).
+- CoffeeCup HTML Editor This editor makes coding sites a breeze with great built-in features like code completion and built-in validation (Windows, $49).

-- CoffeeCup Web Editor: Also from CoffeeCup, this is the Mac version of the above software, and packs the same caliber of features as its Windows counterpart (Mac, $49).
+- CoffeeCup Web Editor Also from CoffeeCup, this is the Mac version of the above software, and packs the same caliber of features as its Windows counterpart (Mac, $49).

-- Adobe Dreamweaver: Adobe’s highly popular and widely used web editor, Dreamweaver’s available as a standalone application or as part of Adobe’s Creative Cloud (Windows and Mac, $20/month for Dreamweaver, or $50/month for the entire Adobe Creative Cloud suite).
+- Adobe Dreamweaver Adobe’s highly popular and widely used web editor, Dreamweaver’s available as a standalone application or as part of Adobe’s Creative Cloud (Windows and Mac, $20/month for Dreamweaver, or $50/month for the entire Adobe Creative Cloud suite).

-- NetObjects Fusion: An alternative to Dreamweaver, NetObjects Fusion makes building and managing websites fast and easy (Windows and Mac, $130).
+- NetObjects Fusion An alternative to Dreamweaver, NetObjects Fusion makes building and managing websites fast and easy (Windows and Mac, $130).

 Web design platforms

 There are lots of ways to build websites.
 One of the fastest, most straightforward ways is to use a platform like WordPress—which can handle pretty much anything you can throw at it.
-You might also be interested in looking at an e-commerce platform like Zen Cart, or look into other available options.

-- WordPress.org: The most popular, most widely used CMS (Content Management System), because of it’s ease of use, open-source code, it’s huge online community, and it’s flexibility and customization via plugins and themes.
+- WordPress.org The most popular, most widely used CMS (Content Management System), because of it’s ease of use, open-source code, it’s huge online community, and it’s flexibility and customization via plugins and themes.

 While you’re building your site, you’ll want to preview your work in at least a few web browsers.
 Below is a list of the most common browsers.
 If you don’t already have them, go download and install ’em (they’re all free).

-- FireFTP: A free Firefox plugin, which adds FTP capabilities directly within your browser.
-This is my FTP application of choice.
+- FireFTP A free Firefox plugin, which adds FTP capabilities directly within your browser.
+It’s simple, easy to use, and includes a variety of advanced features.
+This is my FTP utility of choice.

 Having some kind of graphics editor on hand makes building websites a whole lot easier.
 Even some software that’ll letcha do simple stuff like rotating, cropping, and minor colour correction would be a huge help, but you may want a little more horsepower than that for your web design ventures.

-- Photoshop: With loads of horsepower and tons of features, Photoshop is, of course, the most popular raster (pixel-based) image editor available ($20/month, or $50/month for the entire Creative Cloud suite, which includes Dreamweaver, mentioned above, and Illustrator, below.
+- Photoshop With loads of horsepower and tons of features, Photoshop is, of course, the most popular raster (pixel-based) image editor available ($20/month, or $50/month for the entire Creative Cloud suite, which includes Dreamweaver, mentioned above, and Illustrator, below.
 Windows, Mac).

-- Illustrator: Photoshop’s sidekick.
+- Illustrator Photoshop’s sidekick.
 A lot of web designers (myself included) use Illustrator to create logos, buttons, icons, layout mock-ups, and so on (Also $20/month or $50/month for the full CC suite.
 Windows, Mac).

-- Gimp: A popular, free, and open source raster image editor (Windows, Mac, Linux).
+- Gimp A popular, free, and open source raster image editor (Windows, Mac, Linux).

-- Inkscape: Free and open source vector graphics editor (Windows, Mac).
+- Inkscape Free and open source vector graphics editor (Windows, Mac).

 Get your website up and running in no time by using pre-made, ready-to-use web templates.
-There are heaps to choose from, whether you’re building your website with straight HTML and CSS, WordPress, Zen Cart, or other web platforms.
+There are heaps to choose from, whether you’re building your website with straight HTML and CSS, WordPress, or other web platforms.

-- Thesis Theme: A very popular and easy to customize WordPress theme by DIY Themes.
+- Thesis Theme A very popular and easy to customize WordPress theme by DIY Themes.

-- Studio Press: Powering over 86,000 sites, Studio Press offers up industry standard premium themes.
+- Studio Press Powering over 86,000 sites, Studio Press offers up industry standard premium themes.

-- My Theme Shop: SEO-friendly and responsive themes for your WordPress site.
+- My Theme Shop SEO-friendly and responsive themes for your WordPress site.

-- WPZoom: Professional, easy to use themes with lifetime support.
+- WPZoom Professional, easy to use themes with lifetime support.